davidgm94/birth/stivale/STIVALE2.md

 LME is enabled (`EFER`).
 If the stivale2 header tag for 5-level paging is present, then, if available, 5-level paging is enabled (LA57 bit in `cr4`).
+If PMRs are requested, then, the NX bit will be enabled (NX bit in `EFER`).

-The A20 gate is enabled.
+The A20 gate is opened.

-PIC/APIC IRQs are all masked.
+Legacy PIC and IO APIC IRQs are all masked.

+If booted by EFI/UEFI, boot services are exited.

 `rsp` is set to the requested stack as per stivale2 header.
 If the requested value is non-null, an invalid return address of 0 is pushed to the stack before jumping